mohanadmuhyi/CCNA-Notes/Semester 3/Module-2.md

 Router(config-router)# network network-address wildcard-mask area area-id
 ```

-* You put the directly connected networks to the router
+* You put the directly connected networks to the router (to share with others)
 * **Wildcard mask** = Inverse of subnet mask (255.255.255.255 – subnet mask).
 * Can also use **0.0.0.0** to specify exact interface.